How to use outpainting to extend images

 • Batch size: 4

-Scroll down and you should see a Script drop box.
-There are two options for outpainting: (1) outpainting mk2 and (2) poor man’s outpainting.
-Outpainting mk2 doesn’t work very well.
+Scroll down to the Script dropdown menui.
+There are two outpainting scripts: (1) outpainting mk2 and (2) poor man’s outpainting.
 Choose Poor man’s outpainting.

 You can leave Pixels to expand at 128 pixels.
 Pick fill for masked content.
 It will use the average color of the image to fill in the expanded area before outpainting.

 It is best to outpaint one direction at a time.
-I pick right for outpaint direction for this image.
+Let’s pick the right outpaint direction.

 I am reusing the original prompt.

-Press Generate and you are in business!
-Regenerate as many time as needed until you see an image you like.
+Press Generate, and you are in business!
+Regenerate as many times as needed until you see an image you like.

 Increase denoising strength to change more.
 Decrease denoising strength to change less.
 It is that simple.